Security-Onion-Solutions/securityonion-docs/syslog.rst

 Forwarding
 ----------

-You can configure syslog-ng to forward Bro / Wazuh / IDS logs to `third-party systems <ThirdPartyIntegration>`__.
+You can configure syslog-ng to `forward <syslog-output>`_ Bro / Wazuh / IDS logs to external systems.

 More Information
 ----------------